Amazon Labor Day sale: 100+ of the best deals to shop this weekend

 Brita XL Water Filter Dispenser$37$51Save $14

-Kitchellence 4-in-1 Kitchen Knife Accessories: 3-Stage Knife Sharpener Helps Repair, Restore, Polish Blades and Cut-Resistant Glove (Black)$10$30Save $20
+Kitchellence 4-in-1 Kitchen Knife Accessories: 3-Stage Knife Sharpener Helps Repair, Restore, Polish Blades and Cut-Resistant Glove (Black)$11$30Save $19

 Cuisinart 15-Piece Knife Set$65$160Save $95